midobal/dockerfiles/moses/README.md

 ```

 ## Run
-For simplicity, we are going to assume that we have a folder `data` in which to store the models and that it is located in `$(pwd)`.
+For simplicity, we are going to assume that we have a folder `data` in which to store the models and that it is located in `${PWD}`.
 This folder contains the following structure:

 * dataset/
   * tr.src.